 AI/automation foundation Are machine-learning models or bots already driving high-volume decisions?
 AI predicts ETAs, assigns dock slots, validates invoices; accuracy tracked in prod Rule engines dominate; planners override decisions frequently Stand up pilot model on high-variance lane; embed feedback loop for retraining

-Security posture Do zero-trust policies and continuous audit protect every data flow?
+Security posture Do zero-trust policies and continuous audits protect every data flow?
 Fine-grained RBAC, token-based access, and automated compliance evidence Legacy VPN tunnels, shared credentials, and limited incident telemetry Introduce identity federation and real-time log aggregation; run a security drill

 Change capacity Can cross-functional squads release platform updates weekly?
 CI/CD pipelines, feature flags, and domain-owned microservices support rapid iteration Quarterly release cycles, centralized change boards slow delivery Form a platform team, adopt trunk-based development, and deploy feature toggles